EliotKhachi/publicZk/202311041803/README.md

 # The Categorical Imperative

-The Categorical Imperative is, according to Emmanuel Kant, a principle of practical rationality that is also the supreme principle of morality.
+The Categorical Imperative is, according to Immanuel Kant, a principle of practical rationality that is also the supreme principle of morality.

 ## First Formulation
 *Act only in accordance with that maxim which you can at the same time will that it become a universal law.*